datarightplus/datarightplus-website/README.md

 If you want to run your own local Hugo server to preview your changes as you work:

 1. [Install Hugo](https://gohugo.io/categories/installation/) and any other tools you need.
 You'll need at least **Hugo version 0.97.3** (we recommend using the most recent available version), and it must be the **extended** version, which supports SCSS.
-1. Fork the [CDR+ Website repo](https://github.com/bizaio/cdrplus-website) repo into your own project, then create a local copy using `git clone`.
+1. Fork the [DR+ Website repo](https://github.com/bizaio/cdrplus-website) repo into your own project, then create a local copy using `git clone`.
 Don’t forget to use `--recurse-submodules` or you won’t pull down some of the code you need to generate a working site.

     ```
     git clone --recurse-submodules --depth 1 https://github.com/bizaio/cdrplus-website.git